-This is the salad that most of us grew up with, or almost, it is just with a little twist.
+This is that potato salad that most of us grew up with, or almost, it is just with a little twist.
 It can be a side dish but it can easily be a main too.
 It can be kept vegetarian but not necessarily.

 What I like about it it's that you can be really adventurous and add ingredients that you really like or simply just have in the fridge.

 It's quick to make and can be a perfect BBQ salad or a garden party.

-Last time I made this was yesterday and I we have had it with a beautiful rump steak.
-To die for! ?? ?
+Last time I made this was yesterday and I have had it with a beautiful rump steak.
+To die for!